jo/sync-tank/migrations.md

 In this distributed scenario, different applications can make very different use of the same data.
 An Android App may use the data to display a list of todos to the user while a backend service may be interested in the metadata to build usage profiles.
 We therefore have software that accesses, processes, and stores data in very different locations and according to their very different requirements.
 For the whole system to be intact it is mandatory that the structure of the data is not changed in any unforseeable way.
 The different parts of the system, and consequently the different teams working on the different parts of the system, are bound by an (implicit) contract, by the (implicit) data schema they all have to respect.
 We may even go one step further and say that *the data schema is the effective database API* of the distributed system because it ultimately defines the way in which data can be accessed.
 From this perspective, a schema-change implies and API change for any part of the system that is dependent on the data.
 This is why it is of such importance to have a strategy for dealing with schema-changes.

-When migrations become necessary in distributed systems, we run into the complex issues we have already briefly encoutered above.
+When migrations become necessary in distributed systems, we run into the complex issues we have already briefly encountered above.
 But we're not going to address all of them at once.
 Instead, let's shift gears and start building our todo-application again, this time from scratch and with only some simple requirements at first.

 ## 4 A Server-side Todo-app